getify/Functional-Light-JS/ch4.md

 Aside from generalization vs specialization, I think there's another more useful definition for abstraction, as revealed by this quote:

 > ... abstraction is a process by which the programmer associates a name with a potentially complicated program fragment, which can then be thought of in terms of its purpose of function, rather than in terms of how that function is achieved.
-By hiding irrelvant details, abstraction reduces conceptual complexity, making it possible for the programmer to focus on a manageable subset of the program text at any particular time.
+By hiding irrelvant [sic] details, abstraction reduces conceptual complexity, making it possible for the programmer to focus on a manageable subset of the program text at any particular time.
 >
 > http://web.cs.mun.ca/~ulf/pld/substance.html